 We stayed at Apartment Tereza, just off the Stradun in the heart of the city.
 The apartment was clean and super spacious, and Diana let us check-in a few hours early as well as let us store our suitcases after check-out.
 We did return to Dubrovnik after a few days in Split, and stayed at another hotel for our last night in Croatia: it was absolutely dismal and we seriously regret not booking a room at Apartment Tereza again.
 Click here to book a stay at Apartment Tereza in Dubrovnik!

-Tip: If you only have a few nights in Dubrovnik, stay in Old Town.
+Tip: The best place to stay in Dubrovnik If you only have a few nights to spare is to stay in Old Town.
 Dubrovnik is a very walk-able city, so if you want to stay close to the sights then book a hotel in this part of town.
 Click here to check current rates and availability for hotels in Dubrovnik’s Old Town!

 1. Explore Old Town